ArnavMotwani/ArnavMotwani/README.md

 > [CircularProgressSwiftUI](https://github.com/ArnavMotwani/CircularProgressSwiftUI) is a SwiftUI package that creates an simple and animated circular progress bar.

+> [KeyboardToolbarsSwiftUI](https://github.com/ArnavMotwani/KeyboardToolbarsSwiftUI) is a SwiftUI pacakge that makes adding floating toolbars to keyboards as simple as adding a modifier.

 > [Shortcuts](https://sites.google.com/view/arnavmotwani/shortcuts) is a list of shortcuts I designed for iOS and iPadOS, I use these regularly and I thought others might like them.

 ## Hobbies and interests